iqbalrosiadi/mlpractical_local/courseworks/coursework_1.md

 Using your implementation you should:

-  * Try out several different momentum rate schedules by using different values for $\gamma$ and $\tau$ and investigate whether using a variable momentum coefficient gives improved performance over a constant momentum coefficient baseline.
+  * Try out several different momentum rate schedules by using different values for $\alpha_{\infty}$, $\gamma$ and $\tau$ and investigate whether using a variable momentum coefficient gives improved performance over a constant momentum coefficient baseline.

 ## Part 3: Adaptive learning rules (40 marks)